 A Writ of Execution is carried out by the court Sherriff.

-The court Sherriff can enforce the judge’s judgement by garnishing wages or enforcing it on bank accounts so that you are paid.
+The court Sherriff can enforce the judge’s judgment by garnishing wages or enforcing it on bank accounts so that you are paid.

-The court Sherrif may also take such things as vehicles or property so that your debt may be paid.
+The court Sherriff may also take such things as vehicles or property so that your debt may be paid.